sparsick/ansible-docker-talk/README.md

 # ansible-docker-talk
-You can find here the slides and the sample code of my talk Es muss nicht gleich Docker sein - IT Automation, die zu einem passt" that I presented on "Digital Innovation Ruhr" in Bochum at 24th October 2018.
+You can find here the slides and the sample code of my talk "Es muss nicht gleich Docker sein - IT Automation, die zu einem passt" that I presented on "JUG Münster" in Bochum at 21st November 2018.

 ## Running the Code Samples